 Longer Answer: Generally, the best time to visit Guatemala is between mid-November and mid-March.

-On Guatemala’s Pacific coast, the weather pattern is generally the same as noted above, expect the temperatures are much hotter.
-As such, it makes December through February the best time by far to visit as it is coolest and least humid.
+On Guatemala’s Pacific coast, the weather pattern is generally the same as noted above, expect the temperatures are warmer due to the lower elevations.
+As such, December through February can be the best time to visit if you aren’t interested in hotter and humid weather.

 On the small strip of Atlantic coast of Guatemala, the temperatures are warm but less than what is typically on the Pacific coast.
 From a precipitation standpoint, February through April are the driest.
 However, when factoring in humidity and temperature, December through February are still most comfortable from that standpoint.
 As such, for the Atlantic coast, late-January into February is the best time.

 For northern chunk which consists of rainforests, the best time to visit Guatemala from a weather perspective would be mid-December through April when rain is tapering off and the humidity, while no where close to dry, is at its lowest.
 However, realistically, you should visit February through March once the ground has dried out so you aren’t tromping through mud.
 It gets increasingly hot into April and May.

 Coffee Harvesting takes place November through March.
 Guatemalan coffee is one of my favourites generally.
 However, nowadays, the secret is quite known.